jruels/az-databricks-adf/Day1/Lab2.md

    - **Source**: Create/select a linked service pointing to your storage account and a dataset referencing your input file.
    - To create a new linked service, click "+ New" in the Source tab
    - Select Azure Blob Storage from the data store options and press Continue
-   - Choose Excel for the data format
+   - Choose DelimitedText for the data format
    - Click "+ New" under linked service
    - Give the linked service a name for example "AzureBlobStorageSource"
    - Select the subscription containing your storage account